realityexpander/How_to_program_from_ground_up/07-SoftwareDesign.md

              }
          }

-         for (i in 0 until x.size) { // <-- O(n)
+         // Notice this one will take MUCH, MUCH longer than the previous ones. for (i in 0 until x.size) { // <-- O(n)
              for (j in 0 until x.size) { // <-- O(n^2)
                  for (k in 0 until x.size) { // <-- O(n^3)